marcel-goldschen-ohm/NEU-365P-385L-Spring-2021/README.md

 ## Install Python (required)
 1. Get the Anaconda Python distribution (**latest version 3.x**) from https://www.anaconda.com/download and just follow the install steps.
 Anaconda comes with a bunch of useful scientific libraries such as Numpy and Scipy that you would otherwise have to install yourself.
-2. !!!
+2. **[Hopefully this step is no longer necessary, but I'll leave these instructions just in case.]** !!!
 MacOS Catalina ONLY !!!
 If you are running MacOS Catalina, you might run into this problem: Anaconda creates a `.bash_profile` file in your home directory that needs to be renamed to `.zprofile` in Catalina (does NOT apply to older versions of MacOS).
 3. Launch Anaconda Navigator.
 Install JupyterLab and Spyder via the widgets in the Home tab.
 JupyterLab is a web-based python notebook and Spyder is an environment for running Python that is similar to MATLAB.

 ## Install R (optional)